 Spodoptera litura (Fabricius), commonly known as the tobacco caterpillar, is a major polyphagous pest that severely affects a variety of crops across Asia, particularly in India.
 It belongs to the family Noctuidae and has been recorded feeding on more than 100 plant species from over 40 botanical families, including groundnut, soybean, tomato, cotton, crucifers and pulses (Sundar et al., 2020; Devi et al., 2023).
-This pest is notorious for its high fecundity, strong ecological adaptability and ability to complete 5–6 overlapping generations annually under favorable conditions (Fand et al., 2015).
+Natikar and Balikai (2017) also revealed that the larvae feed on a wide range of plants and have been recorded from over 40 mostly dicotyledonous plant families and is a major pest of tobacco, cotton, rice, maize, soybean and groundnut.
+This pest is notorious for its high fecundity, strong ecological adaptability and ability to complete 5–6 overlapping generations annually under favourable conditions (Fand et al., 2015).
 Larvae are primarily nocturnal, feeding heavily during the night and seeking shelter at the base of plants during the day.
 Pupation occurs in the soil and adults emerge within a few days to complete the life cycle.
 Outbreaks can lead to severe yield losses, especially during the flowering and vegetative stages.
 For instance, S. litura infestations have resulted in yield reductions ranging from 30% to over 70% in crops like groundnut and soybean (Sundar et al., 2020; Devi et al., 2023).
+Natikar and Balikai (2015) reported that Spodoptera litura (Fab.), a serious but sporadic insect pest causes economic losses of crops from 25.8 to 100 per cent based on crop stage and its infestation level in the field.
 The pest's damage is particularly severe during its later larval instars, which consume large portions of foliage and young pods.
 Multiple management approaches have been devised to manage S. litura, given its substantial impact on crop yields and its status as a major constraint in agricultural production.
 Farmers are often inclined to use insecticides because they are readily accessible, provide quick pest control and can contribute to improved crop yields (Bhati, 2020).
 However, consistent and prolonged use of synthetic insecticides, despite their initial effectiveness, has been linked to the development of resistance in pest populations over time (Ahmad et al., 2007; Perumal et al., 2023).
 Resistance development, coupled with adverse environmental and non-target effects, underscores the urgency for alternative approaches.

 Entomopathogenic organisms such as fungi, bacteria, viruses and nematodes—have gained attention as valuable biological control agents due to their ability to manage pest populations efficiently.
 These agents provide a targeted approach to pest suppression, minimizing the reliance on chemical pesticides and supporting environmentally sustainable farming systems (Sabbahi et al., 2022).
 Utilizing entomopathogens aligns with Climate-Smart Agriculture by promoting farming methods that boost productivity and safeguard biodiversity.
 This approach also supports the Sustainable Development Goals and adheres to the objectives of the Paris Agreement (Mawcha et al., 2024).